TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CachingFramework/Architecture/Index.rst

 - **identifier**: A string as unique identifier within this cache.
 Used to store and retrieve entries.
 - **data**: The data to be cached.
 - **lifetime**: A lifetime in seconds of this cache entry.
-  The entry can not be retrieved from cache if lifetime expired.
+An entry can not be retrieved from cache if lifetime expired.
 - **tags**: Additional tags (an array of strings) assigned to the entry.
 Used to remove specific cache entries.

 .. tip::

    The difference between identifier and tags is quite simple: an identifier uniquely identifies a cache entry, and a tag is additional data applied to an entry (used for cache eviction).
-   Thus, an identifier refers to a single cache entry, and a tag can refer to multiple cache entries.
+Thus, an identifier refers to a single cache entry to store and retrieve an entry, and a tag can refer to multiple cache entries.

 .. _caching-architecture-identifier: